What is Tantra Yoga? Definitely Orgasmic, But Not Sexual

 The compulsive and cyclical nature of the body and mind render themselves a barrier for higher possibilities.
 Tantra is to go beyond, so that compulsiveness of the body and mind does not keep us trapped in our limitations.
 It is about learning to use the body, not as oneself, but as a stepping-stone to deliver this being to the highest possible dimension.

 Tantra is not about unbridled sexuality, as assumed by many.
 Sexuality is a fundamental instinct instilled in our bodies to ensure the species perpetuates itself.
 This is a basic requirement.
 At the same time, one must know the limitations beyond which it will not carry us.
-It is only on recognising the limitations and the longing to touch other dimensions enters, that yoga and tantra become relevant.
+It is only upon recognising the limitations, and when the longing to touch other dimensions comes, that Yoga and Tantra become relevant.

-People thinking in terms of “I have sexual needs so I will follow the tantric path,” is nonsense.
-In tantra, it is not that someone is using just sexuality to grow.
+People thinking in terms of “I have sexual needs so I will follow the Tantric path,” is nonsense.
+In Tantra, it is not that someone is using just sexuality to grow.
 They are using every aspect to grow.
 Unfortunately, there may be people who are attracted to such a path for the wrong reasons.
-They go because they want a spiritual sanction for their sexuality.
+They want a spiritual sanction for their sexuality.
 Why do you want to bullshit yourself about spirituality?
 Handle your biology as biology, you do not have to give it other names.

-So tantra is not some weird nonsense.
-It is a certain capability.
+Tantra is not some weird nonsense but a certain capability.
 Without it there is no possibility.
-The question is “How refined is your tantra?”
-If you want to make your energies move, do you have to do 10,000 rituals or can you just sit here and do it.
+The question is, “How refined is your Tantra?”
+If you want to make your energies move, do you have to do 10,000 rituals or can you just sit here and simply do it.
 That is the big difference.
-Low technology or high technology is the question, but without tantra, there is no spiritual process.
+Low technology or high technology is the question, but without Tantra, there is no spiritual process.

 If all you want is to do a meditation or spiritual practice, you don’t really need a Guru.
 The Guru is here essentially to overwhelm you with nameless ecstasies.
-So tantra is a technology of liberation, not enslavement.
+Tantra is a technology of liberation, not enslavement.